fc2blog/blog/README.md

 4. Follow the instructions and complete installation.

 5. Once installation is complete, admin/install.php will no longer be necessary.
 Please delete it.

+*Do not remove the link to FC2 in the template.